 It was a rainy Saturday and we were stuck in Seattle.
 My teen says, let’s take one of those trips where we don’t go anywhere.
 Awesome!
 And she’s going to bring friends.
-I feel a bit of pressure to make this a fun adventure for her and for her friends so I decide against anything overtly educational, plus I was banned from saying “museum.”
+I felt a bit of pressure to make this a fun adventure for her and for her friends so I decided against anything overtly educational, plus I was banned from saying “museum.”
 I dug into my research … hmmm, what country, what country??
 But, as soon as I tried to focus on any one country, I got sucked into details that I was afraid wouldn’t appeal to teens.
 After all, I couldn’t exactly expect them to get excited about a coloring sheet or learning 10 words in another language.
-Finally I came on an idea.
-A pan-Asia tour!
+Finally I came on an idea – a pan-Asia tour!

 Like most trips to Asia, we started with a layover in Taipei, home of bubble tea!
 Read more

 We’d love to visit Cuba.
 Given the obstacles, it’s not in the cards for us at the moment but we’re working on experiencing Cuba anyway.
 We’ve made Cuban found, explored Cuban artists, and hosted a Cuban dinner for close friends who recently took their kids to Cuba.
 We followed it all up with a Cuban family movie.
 Cuba, Cuba, Cuba!